Deliverables

 The intellectual work in a consulting engagement commands premium fees.
 The formatting does not.

 Consulting report generation automation doesn't change what the report contains.
-It changes who assembles it, and when.
-The diagnosis stays human.
+It changes who assembles it and who polishes it.
+The diagnosis stays with your lead consultant.
 The PDF becomes systematic.
+The associate becomes the owner of the last mile.

-The consultants who close that gap first, who go from analysis-complete to client-ready deliverable in minutes instead of days, will run more engagements, generate more referrals, and build practices that don't require senior people doing junior work at 11 PM on a Tuesday.
+The firms that close that gap first, the ones that go from analysis-complete to client-ready deliverable in minutes instead of days, will run more engagements, generate more referrals, and build practices that don't require senior people doing associate work at 11 PM on a Tuesday.

 Tags